-The Irish Haemophilia Society offers outreach and support services including home and hospital visits, regional visits, school visits and counselling to:
+The Irish Haemophilia Society offers outreach and support services including home and hospital visits, regional visits, and school visits to:

 - Adults with haemophilia